 455-39.1 Contractor's Operations: Submit an Auger Cast Pile Installation Plan in accordance with 455-47.
 Prior to the start of production piles, demonstrate to the satisfaction of the Engineer, the dependability of the equipment, techniques, and source of materials by construction of a demonstration pile.

-455-39.2 Protection of Existing Structures: Protect existing structures in accordance with 455-1.1.
+455-39.2 Monitor Existing Structures: Monitor existing structures in accordance with Section 108.

 455-40 Materials.

 Meet the following material requirements: